AOMuiz/salaficommerce/README.md

 ```
 |-- src/
-    |-- components/
-    |-- shared/
   |-- assets/
-            |-- fonts/
-            |-- icon/
+    |-- icons/
     |-- images/
+      |-- index.js/
   |-- components/
-            |-- Loader/
   |-- constants/
+  |-- navigation/
-        |-- helpers/
+  |-- redux/
-        |-- hooks/
+  |-- screens/
-        |-- styles/
+  |-- utils/
-            |-- base/
+    |-- Helpers/
-            |-- themes/
+    |-- Hooks/
 |-- App.js
 |-- index.js
+|-- index.css
+|-- tailwind.config.js
 |-- serviceWorker.js
 |-- setupTests.js
 ```

-- `components` : Folder to put all non shared Component
+- `components` : Folder to put all non shared Component.
-- `shared/assets` : Folder to put assets like fonts, icons and images
+- `screens` : Folder to put and compile each component to form a screen.
-- `shared/components`: Folder to put all shared Component
+- `assets` : Folder to put assets like icons and images.
-- `shared/constants` : Folder to put all of ours constant like `api url`, `mock`, `action types` and all others constant data that dont changed
+- `constants` : Folder to put all of ours constant like `api url`, `mock`, `action types` and all others constant data that dont changed
-- `shared/helpers` : Folder to put our helpers function like Consume API and formating data or others helpers
+- `utils/helpers` : Folder to put our helpers function like Consume API and formating data or others helpers
-- `shared/hooks` : Folder to put all of ours custom hooks/logic for component
+- `utils/hooks` : Folder to put all of ours custom hooks/logic for component
-- `styles` : Folder to put our Styled Component that reusable
+- `constants/styles` : Folder to put our Styled Component that are reusable such as global styles, grid.

 ## Style Utilities